AudioStreamingPlatform/resolutionreducer-processor/README.md

 ### Counter and UpDownCounter
 Both the Counter and the UpDownCounter are just summed together and emitted with a single value.
 The name of the counter or the UpDownCounter are not changed.

+### Linear Histogram
+Just like the Counter, the Linear Histogram is summed together and emitted a single set of buckets.
+The name of the Histogram is not changed.

 ## How to work locally

 Install the go version 1.20.12 locally.